-- People care about their health both directly and because health helps them earn income. - People also care about other stuff, and produce health and other stuff using market goods and time. - Health decays over time and people invest in health to increase their "stock."
+- People care about their health directly, because health increases length of life, and because health helps them earn income. - People also have goals besides health ("bread"), and produce health and "bread" using market goods and time. - ► Health decays over time and people invest in health to increase their "stock" thereof. - Poor health leads to time lost due to illness and loss in lifespan.